 Whether you ride a bike, walk, or drive a car, it's important to know how to use our street system to ensure everyone's safety.
-More people of all ages are using their bicycles for Parking Management and recreation than ever before.
+More people of all ages are using their bicycles for transportation and recreation than ever before.

 As a cyclist, you must be aware of your rights and responsibilities under the law.
 As a motorist, you should always be aware of these laws and how to interact with cyclists.
 Understanding your role in our multimodal street system and obeying the laws will help make Southern Miss a bicycle-friendly community.